Deer Creek cleanup near Litzsinger Road Ecology Center. © All Rights Reserved.

 © All Rights Reserved.

-- Putting pet waste in a sealed bag and place it in the trash.
+- Putting pet waste in a sealed bag and placing it in the trash.

 - Flushing pet waste down the toilet.
 Do not flush plastic bags or kitty litter.

-- Burying waste in the soil at least six inches deep.
-Do not bury it in the garden or compost pile.
+- Burying pet waste in the soil at least twelve inches deep in different locations in your yard.
+Do not bury it in or near the garden, compost pile, or anywhere that pathogens may be a concern.

 Pools and Spas

-- Chlorinated water should be disposed so it does not enter storm sewers or surface waters.
+- Chlorinated water should be disposed of properly so it does not enter storm sewers or surface waters.

 - Discharge filter backwash water from residential pools and spas into the sanitary sewer.